Asynchronous adaptive networks: Single-Agent Adaptation and Learning

 We recall our earlier remark that the synchronous stochastic-gradient recursion \eqref{eqn:SGD} can be viewed as a special case of the asynchronous update \eqref{eqn:randomstepsizeSGD} by setting $\sigma_{\mu}^2=0$ and $\mu_x=\bar{\mu}\equiv \mu$.
 Substituting these values into \eqref{eqn:SGDMSDexpression}--\eqref{eqn:alphadef.a}, we obtain for the synchronous implementation \eqref{eqn:SGD}: \bs

 \es which are the same expressions presented in \cite{ProcIEEE2014} and which agree with classical results for LMS adaptation \cite{Widrow76Proc}--\cite{Foley88TSP}.
 The matrices $R_s$ that appear in these expressions, and in \eqref{eqn:SGDMSDexpression}--\eqref{eqn:alphadef.a}, were defined earlier in \eqref{eqn:Rsdef} and they correspond to the covariance matrices of the gradient noise processes in their respective (synchronous or asynchronous) implementations.
+The examples that follow show how expressions \eqref{eqn:SGDMSDexpression} and \eqref{eqn:SGDERexpression} can be used to recover performance metrics for mean-square-error adaptation and learning under random updates.